Losing your job can be scary. You need your paycheck to cover essentials like housing, food and child care.

 Should I Consider a No-Income Loan?

 If you can’t qualify for a loan based on the income you have (or lack thereof), you may be tempted to pursue a no-income loan.
 These loans are just what they sound like: Financing that doesn’t require proof of income to qualify.
-Mortgages, especially from the early 2000s, are commonly associated with these types of loans.
+These loans are commonly associated with mortgages — and the no-income, no-job, no-asset loans that contributed to the housing crash of 2008.
+The federal government has since tightened rules on no-income-verification mortgages.

 While a no-income loan might seem like the perfect solution to your problem, tread carefully.
 Typically, if you are able to find a lender willing to fund a no-income loan, the terms will be less than ideal.